8 Travel Industry Trends For 2021 (and Beyond)

 The Hamilton Hotel in Washington, DC, is just one example.
 It’s WFH-Work From Hamilton program offers rooms on a 6 am - 7 pm schedule.

-7. The industry gets serious about sustainable travel
+7. The travel industry gets serious about sustainability

 Stats from March 2020 show that more than half of US travelers believe there aren’t enough options when it comes to sustainable travel.

 Searches for "sustainable travel" are up 161% over the last 5 years.